netsu-ijou/netsu-ijou/README.md

 <p align="center">
 10.17.2024. ♡ Love you R *Platonic.
-You're the best friend I could ask for :)
+You gave me wings.
+I'll never forget you for that. :)

 ***